 The current South African position remains that the "dominant impression" test must be applied.
 However, in distinguishing between an employee and an independent contractor, one must commence with an analysis of the written employment contract.
 The object of the contract (acquisition of productive capacity or result) must be established.
 The object of the contract is not a mere indicator, but determines the legal nature of the contract, because it determines the respective parties' rights and obligations under the contract.
-The parties' rights and obligations under the contract in turn determine the nature of the contract.
+The parties' rights and obligations under the contract.
 The object that must be established is the pre-eminent object.